Deep Hyperspectral and Multispectral Image Fusion with Inter-image Variability: Experiments

 \subsection{Category 1: Moderate variability}

 In this category, we evaluated the methods using HI and MI pairs with moderate variability, including Ivanpah Playa, Lake Isabella and Lookwood.

 The first image pair considered in this category was acquired over the area surrounding Ivanpah Playa with a resolution of $80\times 128$ pixels.
 The second pair of images, with $80\times 80$ pixels, was captured over the Lake Isabella region, while the third pair of images containing $80\times 100$ pixels was acquired near Lookwood.
-The colored visualizations of these three image pairs are shown in Figure~\ref{fig:HSIs_MSIs_a}.
-In this category, the HI and MI look visually similar, which is typical when small difference between acquisition dates are considered (which is the case for the Lake Isabella and Lockwood images).
-Nevertheless, slight variations still exist, as can be seen in the overall color hue of Ivanpah Playa and Lockwood images, and in the right part of the Lake Isabella images.
+The visualizations of these three image pairs {and their inter-image variability} are shown in Figure~\ref{fig:HSIs_MSIs_a}.
+In this category, the HI and MI look visually similar, which is typical when small differences between acquisition dates are considered (which is the case for the Lake Isabella and Lockwood images).
+Nevertheless, slight variations still exist, as can be seen in the overall color hue {of the} Ivanpah Playa and Lockwood images, and in the up part of the Lake Isabella {image}.

 SAM, PSNR, ERGAS and UIQI metrics for all methods are reported in Table~\ref{tab:playa} to~\ref{tab:lockwood}.
 As shown in Table~\ref{tab:playa} and~\ref{tab:isabella}, DIFIV outperforms all competing methods in all metrics for the Ivanpah Playa and Lake Isabella images.
 Moreover, it can be seen in Table~\ref{tab:lockwood} that DIFIV achieves overall best results for the Lookwood data, surpassing the other methods in all metrics except for SAM, where CNMF yields the best results for this metric.
 Figures~\ref{fig:playa} to~\ref{fig:lockwood} illustrate the color and false color visualization of the fusion results of several algorithms.
-Visually, DIFIV provides the best results in recovering details and spatial reconstructions closest to the ground truth at both the visual and infrared spectrum.
+Visually, DIFIV provides the best results in recovering details and spatial reconstructions closest to the ground truth at both the visual and infrared spectra.
 Specifically, CNMF and GSFus introduce artifacts and fail to recover many details while CB-STAR produces blurry effects and color aberrations.
 FuVar and DIFIV give similar visual effects but Fuvar shows more details that do not match the reference image.
 This demonstrates the efficiency of DIFIV in recovering the spatial information of the latent HRIs in this category.